dojot/docs/source/tutorials/using-web-interface.rst

 ------------------

-Once we've created the virtual device, we can add create a flow to implement the logic behind the alarm generation.
-The idea is: if the temperature reading is less than 40, then the alarm system will be updated with a notification of severity 4 (mildly important) and a message indicating that the kitchen in OK.
+Once we've created the virtual device, we can add a flow to implement the logic behind the alarm generation.
+The idea is: if the temperature reading is less than 40, then the alarm system will be updated with a notification of severity 4 (mildly important) and a message indicating that the kitchen is OK.
 Otherwise, if the temperature is higher than 40, then a notification is sent with severity 1 (highest severity) and a message indicating that the kitchen is on fire.
 This is done as shown belown.